mghlcs/learning-locker-s2i/README.md

 to set up the MongoDB schema and indexes.

-### Certificates
+### Certificates and Security

 You'll want to instal your certs for the proxy as well.

-Drop your key and certs into a directory and create the secret.
+Drop your key and certs into a directory with the names lrs.key and lrs.crt and create the secret:

 `oc create secret generic proxy-ssl --from-file=<your-ssl-directory>/ `